For people in their 60s, 70s and 80s

 Gentle Yoga for the Over-60s in Berkhamsted & Hemel Hempstead

 If you are in your 60s, 70s or 80s and wondering whether yoga is for you, the short answer is yes.
-Penny has been teaching gentle Hatha Yoga in Berkhamsted and Hemel Hempstead since 2004, and many of her regular students have been with her for ten or fifteen years.
-The classes are friendly, slow-paced and welcoming — designed to leave you feeling looser, calmer and a little stronger, not exhausted.
+Penny has been teaching gentle yoga in Berkhamsted and Hemel Hempstead since 2004, and her classes lean towards a mature group.
+They are friendly, slow-paced and welcoming.
+Many students stay for years.

 What "gentle" actually means here